The Benefit Cap

 Shaun lives outside Greater London.
 He is a single parent with three children age 12, 11 and 9.
 He is looking for work.
 His rent is £110 a week for a three bedroom council house: Child Benefit = £257.83 per month Universal Credit = £1779.29 per month His total “welfare” is £2037.12 per month.
 The Benefit Cap limit which applies to Shaun is £1835 per month.
 His excess income is £202.12 (£2037.12 minus £1835) His UC will be reduced by £202.12 – his next payment will be £1577.17

-NOTE: When the DWP add your benefits together they will not include: any Childcare Costs Element in your Universal Credit award, Council Tax Support, Statutory Sick Pay, Statutory Maternity Pay, Bereavement Support Payment, Discretionary Housing Payments or Housing Benefit paid on ‘specified accommodation’ (ask your landlord or a Benefits Adviser if you’re not sure if this applies to you).
+NOTE: When the DWP add your benefits together they will not include: any Childcare Costs Element in your Universal Credit award, Council Tax Support, Statutory Sick Pay, Statutory Maternity Pay, Bereavement Support Payment, Discretionary Housing Payments or Housing Benefit paid on ‘specified accommodation’ (ask a Benefits Adviser if you’re not sure if this applies to you).